Is Walking Exercise? 18 Answers to Your Walking for Fitness Questions

 Or perhaps you are just looking for a little bit of extra activity to add to a vigorous routine to burn a few more activities.

-Regardless one of your best options is walking?
+Regardless one of your best options is walking.

 But is walking actually exercise?

 When people think of exercise, they often think of heavy breathing, sweating, and exhaustion.
 How can you get any of that from simply walking?
 Many people are able to walk a mile or two with relative ease.
+Some even walk 5 miles a day to help them lose weight.

 Below, we will answer 18 frequently asked questions about the effectiveness of walking as a form of exercise.